 All employees of AFIA are "Mandated Reporters."
-School employees who know or have reason to believe that a child has been or may be subject to abuse or neglect by any person (whether a parent, a school employee or a third party) shall report such belief to their supervisor.
+School employees who know or have reason to believe that a child has been or may be subject to abuse or neglect by any person (whether a

+2023-2024 Employee Handbook Approved by the AFIA Board of Directors July 27, 2023 parent, a school employee or a third party) shall report such belief to their supervisor.
 In addition, school officials (including the principal and teachers) must report such belief to the state as required by section 210.115 of the statutes of Missouri.